 Welcome to the College of Charleston and the Academic Advising and Planning Center.
 This information is for you!
-You are transitioning from a caregiver to a consultant just like your student is transition from high school to college.
+You are transitioning from a caregiver to a consultant just like your student is transitioning from high school to college.
 We recognize that this is not an overnight process.
 The information here will help connect to valuable information and resources to help you better help your student.

 How Advising Works at CofC